erfanzar/EasyDeL/docs/tutorials/sft_first_train.md

 ## EasyDeL SFT Training Tutorial: Fine-tuning Qwen2-7B for Chat

 This tutorial guides you through fine-tuning the Qwen2-7B model for chat using EasyDeL's powerful SFT (Supervised Fine-tuning) Trainer.
-We'll leverage distributed training on multiple GPUs to handle this large language model efficiently.
+We'll leverage distributed training on multiple GPUs/TPUs to handle this large language model efficiently.

 **1. Setup and Installation**